If you've blocked our ad, please consider unblocking it.

 - Playing the Song of Storms in front of the Gossip Stone on the left in the Iron Knuckle room unlocks the door in the room beyond, which skips the need to complete a Bombchu puzzle.

 A similar instance of conflicting flags plagues Termina Field.
 When the player approaches the fence that leads to Great Bay, a message from Tatl is triggered, which sets a flag that is also responsible for planting a Magic Bean in the patch of soft soil next to the Astral Observatory.
 As a result, triggering Tatl's message causes a bean plant to appear in the soil when the area is reloaded.

 For when the player really screws something up.

 Just like its predecessor, Majora's Mask contains a map select which allows you to warp to any map.
-The map select by itself does not differ too much from that of Ocarina of Time, but it has an additional option for selecting the day.
-The controls are as follows:
+The map select does not differ too much from the one in Ocarina of Time, but it has an additional option for selecting the day.

 The Japanese version contains a test map that was removed from the American version.
 You can get to the test map with the Map Select.
 It is necessary to set "OPT=" on -1 on any line of the Map Select.
 The other method is to use GameShark code 801EF462 00FF.
 The map is exactly the same as the test map from Ocarina of Time, however it actually contains some objects: